Windows

 Append the following lines:

-# Set the default editor for programs launch from terminal
+# Set the default editor for programs launched from the terminal

-Then save the file and exit VS Code.
+Then save the file and close the Positron window.

 Note: Most terminal programs will read the EDITOR environmental variable when determining which editor to use, but some read VISUAL, so we’re setting both to the same value.

-On Windows, VScode sometimes reads a different configuration file than Git Bash.
+On Windows, programs launched from the terminal sometimes read a different configuration file than Git Bash.
 To avoid this, open your ~/.bashrc file:

 And append the following lines: